eecs394-s17/myVillage/README.md

 A registry that gives moms full tummies, sleep, alone time, emotional support, mental health, and stress management.

 This project was created for EECS 394, Spring 2017.
-Developers:  Dylan McCann, Joseph Sevirini, Junwon Jang, Rohan Mehta, Shin Lee, Vijeta Gupta,
+Developers:  Dylan McCann, Joseph Sevirini, Junwon Jang, Rohan Mehta, Shin Lee, Vijeta Gupta

 ## Project Status
 myVillage allows new/expecting Mothers (or someone acting on her behalf) to create a village, where they can post tasks that they want help with.
 Villagers can be added to this village, where they sign up to help with these tasks, or contribute money to help pay a service provider to do the task.